 Photo courtesy of Cure NOLA on Facebook

 Once a sleepy neighborhood thoroughfare bordering Tulane University, Freret Street has undergone a revival over the past decade, becoming a food and entertainment destination in its own right.
 From Japanese to Southern soul food, there’s a cuisine for almost everyone — and Freret Street is only two blocks from the Alder Hotel.

 Another plus?
 Freret’s Uptown location means it attracts a smaller, more local crowd, which equals shorter waits at excellent, off-the-beaten-path bars and eateries.
 Here’s a sample of what to do, eat and drink along one of the most vibrant, action-packed commercial corridors in the city.

 High Hat Cafe (4500 Freret St.)

 Part old-fashioned diner, part neighborhood bar and part Deep South food destination, High Hat Cafe is a great place to grab a plate of fried catfish, a bowl of chicken and andouille gumbo, or a shrimp po-boy.
 Huge glass windows offer a prime opportunity to people-watch while eating a slice of house-made pie.
 (Save room for a snack at the next Freret Street destination.)

 Ancora (4508 Freret St.)

 Ancora’s pizza is made Neapolitan-style, using wood-burning ovens and without commercial yeast.
-Ancora created its own starter in-house, and the dough takes three days to prepare from start to finish, with the crust that is unique to New Orleans.
+Ancora created its own starter in-house, and the dough takes three days to prepare from start to finish, with a crust that is unique to New Orleans.
 Drinks include seasonal Italian sodas, craft cocktails, and wines from the Campania region of southern Italy.
-Check out the house-made salumi and happy hour pizza specials.
+Check out the house-made salumi and happy-hour pizza specials.
 Ancora is located in a renovated building next to High Hat Cafe.

 The Rook Cafe (4516 Freret St.)